I know it's bad to be criticizing most dads at a day like this, but like what Jeff Pearlman says,

 The floodgates now open, she told me her husband works from home.
 But he never drops their daughter off at preschool.
 He never picks their daughter up at preschool.
 He never wakes up with their daughter, never puts her to bed, never takes her to a movie or a carnival or a ball game; never comes up with fun daddy-daughter activities.
 "All he worries about is golf," the mother said.
 "Sometimes he'll take her to the driving range for an hour.
 But that's it. ..."

 Two days later, by mere coincidence, a different mother cornered me.
 I was sitting in a pizzeria with my son, Emmett, and daughter, Casey, gnawing on a calzone.
-The woman, another preschool regular who always seems to be dragging around her kids with the worn look of a chain gang inmate, glanced my way and muttered, "My husband would never do that."
+The woman, another preschool regular who always seems to be dragging around her kids with the worn look of a chain gang inmate, glanced my way and muttered, "My husband would

 "Do what?"
 I asked.